The Default Tax Table Assumption is found in Plan Settings > Inflation / Growth.

 - ISA contribution allowance

-Separate settings are available on this panel to escalate the IHT Nil Rate Band and Lifetime Allowance (LTA) for pensions, if desired.
+Separate settings are available to escalate the IHT Nil Rate Band and Main Residence Threshold, if desired.

 Nil Rate Band Escalation % - The inheritance tax threshold (nil rate band).
-This is set at 325k through 2020 (as per current legislation), and begins to escalate thereafter, as set using the Nil Rate Band Escalation.
+This is set at 325k until 2028 (as per current legislation), and begins to escalate thereafter, as set using the Nil Rate Band Escalation.

-Residence Nil Rate Band (RNRB) Escalation - The main residence nil-rate band is escalated based on assumed CPI %.
+Residence Nil Rate Band (RNRB) Escalation - The main residence nil-rate band is set at £175k until 2028, after which it is escalated based on assumed CPI %.

 State Pension Escalation - In line with the so-called triple lock, the software will increase the state pension, year-on-year by the greatest of the following three measures: